Prince25/StockAlertBot/README.md

     Open and edit `config.json`
     1. Add urls of products in the `URLS` array
     2. Change the `INTERVAL` to suit your desires.\
     **WARNING:** Having the interval too low might have negative consquences such as this program being detected as a bot (Amazon), or blocking your IP from accessing the website.
+See [proxies](#Proxies).
     3. Set `OPEN_URL` to false if you don't want the application to automatically open urls when item is in stock
     4. Set `ALARM` to false if you want to disable the audible warning
     5. Optional Settings.